theguestbook/theguestbook/README.md

 #TheGuestbook

-TheGuestbook is a fully functional web app built for the purpose of posting and browsing anonymous text posts in a Twitter-like feed.
-It was created by @thebradbain and @mmolash.
+TheGuestbook is a fully functional web app built for the purpose of sharing anonymous text posts in a Twitter-like feed.
+It was created with love by @thebradbain and @mmolash.

 ##Technology Stack
 * Angular